sqlity-net/dataplatform-devops-exercises/Module2-Exercise1/README.md

 1. **Run Selection**: Highlight the name of the test class and press Ctrl+9.
 This will execute all tests in that test class.
 You can also highlight the full name including schema of a single test to just execute that one test.
 1. **Build**: Select the Module2-Exercise1-Tests project and run Tools --> Build.
 This will drop the database and recreate everything from scratch. :warning: Make sure you have everything saved before trying this method.

-Note: You have successfully completed this exercise once you have
+Note: You have successfully completed this exercise once you have:
 1. Written enough tests
 1. All your tests pass when using the "Build" method above